Oneseccc/Turkish-Checkers-Game-Engine/README.md

 board.jpg | is the image for game board.

-train_x.npy, train_y.np, test_x.npy, test_y.npy | contains randomly generated dataset.
+train_x.npy, train_y.np, test_x.npy, test_y.npy | contains randomly generated dataset, in the dataset.zip.

-x_data2.npy, y_data2.npy | contains the self-play first hybrid solution against alpha-beta dataset, which is located in the self-play-dataset.zip.
+x_data2.npy, y_data2.npy | contains the self-play first hybrid solution against alpha-beta dataset, which is located in the dataset.zip.

 random_model.keras | is the trained CNN with random data.